rus0000/jsinheritance/README.md

 JavaScript authors have named a function, with the name `Object`.
 Then, they have named another function, with the name `Function`.
 And then, they have made every function in a system to be an object.

 Of course, it is confusing.
-But only for the first time.
-Then you get used.
+But, only for the first time.
+Then, you get used.

 To summarize:
 * Every function in JS is an object, more exactly - two objects: function itself and its prototype